-Plasma treatment can be performed in an evacuated enclosure, or chamber.
-The air is pumped out and a gas is allowed to flow in at low pressure before energy in the form of electrical power is applied.
-It’s important to note that the plasma treatment is actually a low temperature process, meaning that heat sensitive materials can be processed quite readily.
+Plasma treatment can be performed in an evacuated enclosure or chamber.
+The air is pumped out and gas is allowed to flow in at low pressure before the energy in the form of electrical power is applied.
+It’s important to note that the plasma treatment is actually a low-temperature process, meaning that heat-sensitive materials can be processed quite readily.

 - Fluorescent lights